GiuseTripodi/computer-vision/assignments/assignment1/instructions.md

     pip install numpy opencv-python

 The PyTorch setup varies a bit depending on the OS, see [here](https://pytorch.org/).
 Use a version with CUDA only if you have an Nvidia GPU.
 In any case, ensure to install the current version of PyTorch, which is 1.8.0.
-This is the version I'll use for testing all assignments and if they fail due to version issues, you'll get significant point deductions.
+This is the version we will use for testing all assignments and if they fail due to version issues, you'll get significant point deductions.
 Confirm this via:

     python -c "import torch; print(torch.__version__)"